 The London Convention Centre is committed to protecting our environment and is continuously looking to improve our waste management and energy programs.
-Currently efforts are directed towards reducing waste and energy use, as well as recycling and reusing as many items as possible while continuing to offer a safe environment for guests and staff.
-London Convention Centre purchasing policies include a “Green” emphasis for all our suppliers.
+Currently efforts are directed to reducing waste and energy use and recycling and reusing as many items as possible while continuing to offer a safe environment for guests and staff.
+Purchasing policies include a “Green” emphasis for all our suppliers.
 The following is an overview of our efforts.

 Waste & Recycling Summary